kburchfiel/rope/README.md

 **Disclaimer with regard to the added-in outlines:**

 I am a Plover enthusiast, but I am not a professional stenotypist, and I am still working on building my speed.
 Although I think my outline additions will help me boost my speed, I don't have any proof that these outlines will be faster than the original outlines also listed.
 Therefore, use these new outlines at your own risk!
+(This applies to all outline additions in ROPE, not just to my single-word outline additions.)

 **ource for the original frequency list and frequency stats: